|

 artwork by the author

-in which he discusses his influences and methods as well as art and literature in general, with “Kafka’s Prague,” a series of
+and his wide variety of collage techniques as well as his views on art and literature in general.
+“Kafka’s Prague” is a series of color crumplages

-crumplages of Prague’s buildings, streets, squares, and gardens accompanied by short extracts from Franz Kafka’s work.
-Crumplage
+of Prague’s buildings, streets, squares, and gardens accompanied by short extracts from Franz Kafka’s work, which was likewise banned by the regime,

 onto a backing, creating a deformation of the original image or a new image.
 As he explained it in his Dictionary of Methods: